murnana/aws-amplify-social-network-app-workshop/content/70_multi_env/20_branch_autodetection/_index.en.md

 For `?
 Enter a name for the environment`, enter `design`.
 After that, you can answer with default options for all questions.

-Confirm that the staging environment has been created by running `amplify env list` command.
+Confirm that the design environment has been created by running `amplify env list` command.

 ```sh
 amplify env list